Holyrood Malawi Partnership

 This partnership has been described by Lord MacConnell, Former First Minister, as one of the very best examples of a Scotland / Malawi partnership.

-All Malawi Team members for 2014 must raise £1800 themselves to pay for fares and accommodation.
+All Malawi Team members for 2015 must raise at least £1850 themselves to pay for fares and accommodation.

 Donations for the Holyrood Secondary School Malawi Project can be made at any time by contacting the Head Teacher at the school or by simply sending a donation, clearly marked as being for the Malawi Project, to the school [cheques to Holyrood Secondary School Fund].

-A team of 36 young people was chosen for 2013 and continued the work in Malawi accompanied by Head Teacher Laurie Byrne , former Head Tom McDonald, 5 other Holyrood teachers [Mrs. Quinn, Ms. Dornan, Mr. MacMorris, Mr. Clifford, Ms. Wilson] Terry Strain of the Bridging the Gap Organisation and Head of Langside Primary Christine Wilson.
-Langside PS raised a fantastic sum in 2012 which funded Holyrood's construction of 2 classrooms at Matindi Primary School near Blantyre and, in 2013, Holyrood pupils worked to complete the following projects.
+A team of 36 young people was chosen for 2014 and continued the work in Malawi accompanied by Head Teacher Laurie Byrne , former Head Tom McDonald, 4 other Holyrood teachers [Ms. Dornan, Ms Henry, Ms Falconer, Ms Dastey, ] Terry Strain of the Bridging the Gap Organisation, Mrs Strain and Head of St Bride's Primary Mrs Maureen Russell.
+In 2014 Holyrood pupils worked to complete the following projects.

-- 2 new classrooms at Matindi Primary School, one again paid for by Langside PS.
-Last year's new classes were painted with excellent learning resources painted on the walls [a feature of all the classrooms we paint, which is so important given the lack of material resources such as textbooks].
+- At Matindi Primary School last year's new classes were painted, with excellent learning resources painted on the walls [a feature of all the classrooms we paint, which is so important given the lack of material resources such as textbooks].
+Holyrood funding also re-roofed a classroom and brought electricity to the school for the first time.

-- A newly refurbished vocational area at Zingwangwa PS, crucial to support the incredible work of teacher John Chekhani at ZPS.
-We also built a disabled toilet next to this Additional Support Needs Unit so pupils no longer have to be carried 200 yards over rough ground to get to a latrine.
+- We visited and supported the newly refurbished vocational area at Zingwangwa PS, crucial to support the incredible work of teacher John Chekhani at ZPS.
+We have previously built a disabled toilet next to this Additional Support Needs Unit so pupils no longer have to be carried 200 yards over rough ground to get to a latrine.

-- At Stella Maris Secondary School, we continued the support of the curriculum, especially in the context of Children's rights and the empowerment of young women to recognise that they don't belong to or have to feel subservient to men.
-Ms Wilson of Social Subjects has been particularly important in this area.
-Ms Dornan, Computing Teacher, also delivered professional development in ICT to staff at Stella Maris.
-We were able to leave the school with a new laptop and Multimedia projector, bought with funds raised by the 2013 Malawi Team, so that even without enough textbooks, work tasks and notes can be shown on screen.
+- At Stella Maris Secondary School, we continued the support of the curriculum, especially in the context of Children's rights and the empowerment of young women Ms Dornan and Ms Dastey worked with pupils and staff at Stella Maris to help plan and deliver the initial stages of a health and wellbeing cross curricular learning project .
+We were able to leave the school with a laptop and Multimedia projector for the 2nd year running, bought with funds raised by the 2014 Malawi Team, so that even without enough textbooks, work tasks and notes can be shown on screen.
+The Stella Maris team painted and refurbished the school's Assembly Hall, making it a more suitable learning and working environment and now able to be used for national exams.

 The beginnings of the Holyrood Malawi Project lie back in 2006 when Holyrood Learning Community ran a backpack appeal in partnership with the charity Scottish International Relief for school pupils in Malawi.